 - Their core activities have been commoditised.
-Commoditisation means there is limited scope to grow revenues because of low margins and barriers to entry. - The same time, they have to make large investments in technology to remain compliant, meet customer expectations and stay relevant.
+Commoditisation means there is limited scope to grow revenues because of low margins and barriers to entry. - The state of the state of the

 Consequently, banks need to offer new services, with sustainable margins, that are relevant to their client bases.
 Furthermore, other players are identifying specific profitable business streams from existing value chains, develop solutions or alternative niche products in response, and bring them to market at a significant speed.
 As such, banks need to consider how best to address this challenge.
 The various options are further described in 5c.